quicwg/base-drafts/draft-ietf-quic-transport.md

-There may be apparent reordering at the receiver when an endpoint sends data and probes from/to multiple addresses during the migration period, since the two resulting paths may have different rountrip times.
+There may be apparent reordering at the receiver when an endpoint sends data and probes from/to multiple addresses during the migration period, since the two resulting paths may have different round-trip times.
 A receiver of packets on multiple paths will still send ACK frames covering all received packets.

 An endpoint MAY use a single congestion control context and a single loss